Digitalis cariensis: Description

 Digitalis cariensis can grow up to 1.5m in height (in cultivation).
-It has linear basal leaves that gradually broaden to a blunt end, they are 15 to 35 cm long and 4 to 13 mm wide.
-The lanceolate shaped leaves halfway up the flowering stems are hairless (glabrous) and range from 6 to 18 mm wide.
-The flowers are arranged into a dense raceme with the inflorescence rachis having pubescent hairs above and being hairless on the lower part.
+It has linear basal leaves that gradually broaden to a blunt end that are 15 to 35 cm long and 4 to 13 mm wide.
+The lanceolate-shaped leaves halfway up the flowering stems are hairless (glabrous) and range from 6 to 18 mm wide.
+The flowers are arranged into a dense raceme with the inflorescence rachis having pubescent hairs above and hairless on the lower part.
 The flower corolla is 11 to 15 mm (sometimes to 17 mm) long.
 The lower lobe of the corolla is (3) 5 to 8 mm long, ovate to ovate-oblong in shape and not narrowed below.
 The lower lobe is yellowish to whitish in color with prominent reddish-brown veins.
 The fruits are a capsule 10 to 15 mm long.

 Distribution

 Digitalis cariensis is endemic to the eastern Mediterranean region of Anatolia.
 It is found near Köyceğiz on Şandras dağı (mountain) in Muğla vilayet, and near Karaman in Karaman vilayet.